top of page

 5. I feel safe enough to take emotional risks with my partner.
 T/F

-The Relationship House can help you improve areas of your ARE assessment.
-We are a Relationship Therapy Center that specializes in Emotionally Focused Therapy (EFT) and in Marriage and Family Therapy (MFT).
-We are dedicated to helping couples, families, and individuals create and maintain healthy, long-lasting relationships.
-Our team is made up of compassionate and experienced couples therapists, family therapists, and marriage counselors.
-We understand the complexity of relationships and have the skills to help you build strong, intimate bonds.
-We offer in-person and virtual appointments to meet your scheduling needs.
-Reach out to us today!
+At The Relationship House, we specialize in Emotionally Focused Therapy (EFT) and Marriage and Family Therapy (MFT), providing tailored support to help couples, families, and individuals cultivate healthy, enduring relationships.
+Our compassionate and experienced therapists understand the complexities of relationships and possess the skills to help you build strong, intimate bonds.

 bottom of page